MII-IS/SE25/README.md

-The system can execute predefined trajectories automatically:
+The system can execute predefined movements of the joints with a script (example used in automated testing).

-1. Open the **Path Manager** in the GUI.

-2. Add one or more **poses** for the robot to reach.

-3. Configure timing, interpolation type, and velocity limits.

-4. Press **Execute Path** to run the trajectory.

-The system will halt automatically in case of a collision or if **Emergency Stop** is pressed.